libdynd/libdynd/TESTING.md

 =================

 The project in the `tests` subfolder contains a testsuite using google test.
-To run it, simply execute the `test_dynd` executable.
+To run it, simply execute the `test_libdynd` executable.
 Here's how that looks on Windows: